Shakespeare's signet ring: Speculation

 No seal impressions by William Shakespeare are preserved, but it is possible that the ring belonged to him.
-Wheler thought so, and that it had been Shakespear's wedding ring.
+Wheler thought so, and that it had been Shakespeare's wedding ring.
 He saw no other plausible owner.
 Wheler consulted Shakespearean scholar Edmond Malone, who mentioned as an alternative William Smith (c.1550–1618), another wealthy Stratfordian.
 However, Smith's seal is known and of a different design.

 It is also possible that the ring was a gift from "WS" to a friend, or for the use of a business representative.
 Author Charles Edwards suggests that it was a gift to William from his wife Anne.
 Shakespearean scholar E. K. Chambers posits that W and S could be two different people, but this idea doesn't fit with the purpose of a signet ring.

 Scholars have suggested that Shakespeare could have lost the ring at his daughter Judith's wedding at the Holy Trinity Church in 1616.
 A possible indication of this is a correction made in Shakespeare's will, written the same year.
 Where it had originally read "whereof I have hereunto put my hand and seal" near the end, "and seal" has been struck.

 Another signet ring with the initials WS was kept by the English 18th century actor David Garrick in his Temple to Shakespeare.